ShaikhaS97/IBMW/README.md

 # IBM Watson Chatbot

-Note: you can try the chatbot  http://shaikha.ueuo.com/
+Note: you can try the chatbot using the following link  http://shaikha.ueuo.com/

 ![](myres.gif)